-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system e.g. posters displayed in reception and information on the practice website.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was the designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+For example, information was available in the practice leaflet which was on display and given to new patients.
+A comments and complaints box was in reception.